numpy/numpy/doc/neps/ufunc-overrides.rst

          ndarray -> B;
       }

-   The ``__array_ufunc__`` of type A can handle ndarrays, B can handle ndarray and D, and C can handle A and B but not ndarrays or D.  The resulting graph is a DAG, and defines a type casting hierarchy, with relations ``C > A > ndarray``, ``C > B > ndarray``, ``C > B > D``.
-The type B is incompatible relative to A and vice versa, and A and ndarray are incompatible relative to D.
-   Ufunc expressions involving these classes produce results of the highest type involved or raise a TypeError.
+   The ``__array_ufunc__`` of type A can handle ndarrays, B can handle ndarray and D, and C can handle A and B but not ndarrays or D.  The result is a directed acyclic graph, and defines a type casting hierarchy, with relations ``C > A > ndarray``, ``C > B > ndarray``, ``C > B > D``.
+The type B is incompatible relative to A and vice versa, and A and ndarray are incompatible relative to D.  Ufunc expressions involving these classes should produce results of the highest type involved or raise a :exc:`TypeError`.

 Subclass hierarchies
 --------------------